 - Excessive watering of the eyes

-- Tears with blood
+- Lastly, tears with blood

 - Massage the lacrimal sac 2 times every day – morning and night.
-Use a cotton swab and lightly rub the inferior corners of the affected eye next to the nose for a few seconds to drain the clear fluid out the corners of the eyes.
+Generally, use a cotton swab and lightly rub the inferior corners of the affected eye next to the nose for a few seconds to drain the clear fluid out the corners of the eyes.
 The gentle rubbing of the area will open the membrane covering the tear duct.